 Also called data breach insurance, this policy helps medical offices survive cyberattacks and data breaches.
 It covers costs like client notification and credit monitoring.

 Just as your patients rely on health insurance, your medical office needs coverage to protect against costly risks.
-Medical office insurance and insurance for healthcare professionals can help mitigate the financial impact of a data breach, malpractice lawsuit, employee injury, billing error, and more.
+Medical office insurance and insurance for healthcare professionals can cover the costs of a data breach, malpractice lawsuit, employee injury, or billing error.
+It might also be required by state laws, clients, or a commercial lease.